taiyoo/vri-ai-assistant/docs/ADMINISTRATOR.md

 ## Prerequisites

 The admin user must be a member of group called `Admin`, which can be set up via the management console > Amazon Cognito User pools or aws cli.
-Note that the user pool id can be referred by accessing CloudFormation > BedrockChatStack > Outputs > `AuthUserPoolIdxxxx`.
+Note that the user pool id can be referred by accessing CloudFormation > BedrockAIAssistantStack > Outputs > `AuthUserPoolIdxxxx`.

 ![](./imgs/group_membership_admin.png)